MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-customization.md

 :::image type="content" source="../media/bot-service-channel-webchat/chat-container-height-width.png" alt-text="Set Web Chat with root height and root width":::

 > [!WARNING]
-> In the hosting webpage, do not use your Direct Line key in plain sight.
+> In the hosting webpage, don't use your Direct Line key in plain sight.
 Use a token as explained in the [Production embedding option](../bot-service-channel-connect-webchat.md#production-embedding-option) section of how to **Connect a bot to Web Chat**.

 ## Change chat bubble font and color